mosscoder/mpg_ecology_tools/README.md

 upper left corner.
 In this strategy a single point is observed from each of the 63 environmental clusters each year.
 This strategy was developed for the vegetation survey, but may be applied to any monitoring effort.
-To download a spreadsheet and Google Earth layer, click the download button to the right of the point selection drop down menu.
+To download a spreadsheet and Google Earth layer containing the metadata of the selected points, click the download button to the right of the point selection drop down menu.

 ### Zoom to grid point